anttsou/qmj/README.md

   ```

 ##Background
-qmj implements the results and methodology of the paper \emph{Quality Minus Junk} by Clifford Asness, Andrea Frazzini, Lasse Pedersen.
+qmj implements the results and methodology of the paper Quality Minus Junk by Clifford Asness, Andrea Frazzini, Lasse Pedersen.
 In their paper, they use several measures to calculate the relative profitability, growth, safety, and payouts of a company, which they use to provide an overall quality score for a company.

-This quality score is used to recommend which companies to buy and which to sell, by reasoning that quality companies are likely to increase in price in the future, while ``junk'' companies are likely to fall in price.
+This quality score is used to recommend which companies to buy and which to sell, by reasoning that quality companies are likely outperform the market, while "junk" companies are likely to underperform.

 Here we use the equations and methods described in the paper, coupled with data scraped from reputable online sources, in order to produce quality measurements for companies listed in the Russell 3000 Index.